streamlit/docs/content/streamlit-cloud/security-model.md

 <Note>

-If you have further questions about Streamlit for Teams and our security approach, please email us at success@streamlit.io
+If you have further questions about Community Cloud and our security approach, please reach out to us on the [Community forum](https://discuss.streamlit.io/).

 </Note>